 As I reflected on the Hedgehog I also thought about self-awareness.
 It’s the discipline of truly knowing and seeing ourselves, understanding what we do well and what we need to improve.
 Oftentimes, we become focused on the smaller challenges and don’t see the biggest area of improvement we need to make.
 True self-awareness reveals the largest issue, hidden behind all the smaller things, which needs to be brought out into the light.

-Posted on June 7, 2017, in Life and tagged #challenges, #focused, #hidden, #improvement, #intothelight, #knowing, #knowingyourself, #seeingourselves, #selfawareness, #truth, #wisdom, reflection.
+Posted on June 7, 2017, in Mindfulness and tagged #challenges, #focused, #hidden, #improvement, #intothelight, #knowing, #knowingyourself, #seeingourselves, #selfawareness, #truth, #wisdom, reflection.
 Bookmark the permalink.
 Leave a comment.